Creating a Safe Creative Space

 The 2018 TMC Policy on Harassment and Workplace Violence outlines the processes in place for those involved with TMC to resolve issues, and includes specific definitions and parameters.
 To ensure that TMC Board members, choristers and staff are equipped with the information they need, training will be provided by a specialist in workplace safety.

-If one believes that he/she has experienced harassment of any type within TMC, there are several processes he/she can follow, from directly notifying the harasser that their behaviour is unwelcome, to making a verbal or written complaint.
+If one believes that they have experienced harassment of any type within TMC, there are several processes they can follow, from directly notifying the harasser that their behaviour is unwelcome, to making a verbal or written complaint.
 The TMC has designated four complaint recipients to whom an individual may address their complaint..

 - Chair of the TMC Board of Directors (firstname.lastname@example.org)